NLESC-JCER/QMCTorch/README.md

-# pyCHAMP
+# DeepQMC

-Quantum Monte Carlo code in Python
+Deep Learning for Quantum Monte Carlo Simulations

 ## Introduction

-pyCHAMP allows to run small Variational QMC calculations in Python.
-Diffusion Monte Carlo is currently under developement Only a few features are currently supported :

-### Sampler :
+DeepQMC allows to leverage deep learning to optimize QMC wave functions.
+The package offers solutions to optimize particle in a box model and molecular systems.
+It relies heavily on pytorch for the deep learning part and on pyscf to obtain the first guess of the molecular orbitals.
+Several MC samplers are implemented :

   * Metropolis-Hasting
   * Hamiltonian Monte-Carlo

-### Optimizers :

-  * Scipy Minimize routines (BFGS, Simplex, .... )
-  * Linear Method

-`pyChamp` tries to use `autograd` as much as possible to define the partial derivatives of the wave function, alleviating the necessaity to derive analytic expressions
+and more will be added.
+Beyond facilitating the optimization of the wave fuction parameters, `autograd` is also leveraged to compute the kinetic operator.

-## Example : VMC Single point calculation 1D Harmonic oscillator with 1-electron
+## Example : Harmonic Oscillator in 1D

 ```python